nutanix/ntnx-api-golang-clients/aiops-go-client/README.md

 )

 ApiClientInstance = client.NewApiClient()
-// Configure the client as shown in a previous step
+// Configure the client as shown in the previous step
 // ...

 // Initialize the API